Teacher Learning of Ambitious and Equitable Mathematics Instruction

 Ilana Horn is Professor of Mathematics Education at Vanderbilt University Peabody College, USA, where she heads the Teacher Learning Lab.

-Brette Garner is Assistant Professor at the Morgridge College of Education at the University of Denver, USA.
+Brette Garner is Assistant Professor of Mathematics Education at the Morgridge College of Education at the University of Denver, USA.